oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

         # Do something
     ]
 ```
-To avoid this kind of problem, we will choose a clock frequency that is high enough so that it never happens.
+To avoid this kind of problem, we will choose a clock frequency that is high enough so that it never happens (ie : 630MHz in our case).

-however, we can still manage the second situation.
+However, we can still manage the second situation.
 The risk here, would be that the `pps` signal is lasting more than one clock cycle making the previously suggested code execute several times instead of just one.
 The trick to overcome this problem is to _synchronously_ write down the value of the 1-PPS signal.
 When doing this, on the next rising edge of the FPGA clock, we can compare the old 1-PPS value with the new one.
 If they are different and the new one is high, then we just detected a rising edge of the 1-PPS :
 ```python
 m.d.sync += old_pps.eq(self.pps)